 Identity disturbance, impulsive behavior

-Because of the severe instability of emotions and impulsive behaviors, individuals with borderline personality disorder tend to say, “I feel like I’m losing my mind” or “I’m so misunderstood.”
+Because of the severe instability of emotions and impulsive behaviors, individuals with Borderline Personality Disorder tend to say, “I feel like I’m losing my mind” or “I’m so misunderstood.”
 Often, they are perceived as emotionally unstable from those who know them and have difficulties maintaining jobs, completing their education, or experiencing fulfilling relationships.
-Below is a list of some of the common signs and symptoms of borderline personality disorder:

 - Obsessive abandonment issues